 Bruce Springsteen’s first single off of debut album Greetings From Asbury Park was “Blinded by the Light”.
 And it performed poorly.
 A flop, as some say.
 He earned the title “The New Dylan” after a decade of performing his music and wanted to do something different.
 But before that, there was “Blinded by the Light”.

 A cover of the song by Manfred Mann was much more popular.
-He changed a few of the words.
-For instance, that line that I heard a million high school kids butcher on the bus ride to school for a whole two years, “cut loose like a deuce” was changed to “revved up like a deuce” in Manfred Mann’s cover of “Blinded By The Light”.
+He had changed a few of the words.
+For instance, that line that I heard a million high school kids butcher on the bus ride to school for a whole two years, “cut loose like a deuce” was changed to “revved up like a deuce” in Manfred Mann’s cover of “Blinded by the Light”.
 It gave it a bit more of a punch and more context.
-The Deuce (not douche, thank god) was a Ford hotrod from 1932.
-This version of the song was the opposite of Springsteen’s flop, it went to #1 on the charts in early 1977.
+The Deuce (not douche, thank goodness) was a Ford Hotrod from 1932.
+This version of the song was the opposite of Springsteen’s flop, and it went to #1 on the charts in early 1977.

 The song was originally called “Madman’s Bummers,” a phrase taken from the string of words that held only meaning to Bruce Springsteen himself.
 In an interview with VH1 Storytellers, the song’s meaning gets a little clearer.
 It appears Bruce Springsteen was writing for himself, having a little walk down the street of his memory.
 In the interview, he broke everything down.

 - “Madman drummers bummers” – Vinnie “Mad dog” Lopez was the first drummer in the E Street Band.

 - “Indians in the summer” – This was Bruce’s little league baseball team as a kid.

 - “In the dumps with the mumps” – literally means being sick with the mumps.

 - “Boulder on my shoulder” – having a “chip” on his shoulder.